SAP/fundamental-ngx/NEW_COMPONENT.md

 `mkdir poster`

 Create two new files in the `poster` directory, `poster-docs.component.ts` and `poster-docs.component.html`.
 Then create the directory `examples` as well.
 The components we create in this directory will not only be rendered on their example page, but the raw source from these files will be used for the code examples.

+## Step7: Change poster-example.ts file

 In `examples`, create the file `poster-example.component.ts`.
 Copy/paste the code here:

 ```TypeScript
 import { Component } from '@angular/core';